 Who funds Impact?

-IMPACT is funded by the Ministry of Youth Development and the Taranaki Electrical Trust.
-This means that there is NO cost to the school/youth service to be involved in the programme.
+IMPACT is funded by the Ministry of Youth Development.
+This means that there is NO cost to the school/youth service to be involved in the program.
 The funding provides:

 - Two Facilitators